 - North San Antonio Chamber of Commerce— Executive Women’s Conference Committee and speaker

-I am proud to announce that I have been elected by the 75,000 members of the Academy of Nutrition and Dietetics, to serve as their Speaker of the House of Delegates for 2016-2017.
+I was elected by the 75,000 members of the Academy of Nutrition and Dietetics, to serve as their Speaker of the House of Delegates for 2016-2017.
+This position was a 3-year term ending June 2018.
 Read my press release here.

 - Texas Academy of Nutrition and Dietetics: Media Representative 2014-present, Delegate 2006-2011, Past President, President 2004-2005, President-elect,Healthcare Financing & Reimbursement Chair, District President, Annual Meeting Local Arrangements Chair